Barrington Research Reiterates “Outperform” Rating for Forrester Research (NASDAQ:FORR)

-Barrington Research restated their outperform rating on shares of Forrester Research (NASDAQ:FORR – Get Rating) in a research report report published on Monday morning, PriceTargets.com reports.
+Forrester Research (NASDAQ:FORR – Get Rating)‘s stock had its “outperform” rating restated by equities research analysts at Barrington Research in a research note issued to investors on Monday, PriceTargets.com reports.

-FORR has been the subject of several other research reports.
-TheStreet downgraded shares of Forrester Research from a b- rating to a c rating in a research report on Monday, December 5th.
-StockNews.com assumed coverage on shares of Forrester Research in a research report on Wednesday, October 12th.
-They issued a strong-buy rating for the company.
+Other analysts also recently issued reports about the stock.
+TheStreet downgraded shares of Forrester Research from a “b-” rating to a “c” rating in a report on Monday, December 5th.
+StockNews.com assumed coverage on shares of Forrester Research in a report on Wednesday, October 12th.
+They issued a “strong-buy” rating on the stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Captrust Financial Advisors lifted its stake in shares of Forrester Research by 250.0% in the 1st quarter.
-Captrust Financial Advisors now owns 469 shares of the technology company’s stock worth $26,000 after acquiring an additional 335 shares during the period.
-KBC Group NV acquired a new stake in shares of Forrester Research in the 2nd quarter worth approximately $45,000.
-Tower Research Capital LLC TRC lifted its stake in shares of Forrester Research by 105.4% in the 3rd quarter.
-Tower Research Capital LLC TRC now owns 1,360 shares of the technology company’s stock worth $49,000 after acquiring an additional 698 shares during the period.
-Lazard Asset Management LLC lifted its stake in shares of Forrester Research by 846.0% in the 1st quarter.
-Lazard Asset Management LLC now owns 946 shares of the technology company’s stock worth $53,000 after acquiring an additional 846 shares during the period.
-Finally, Mutual of America Capital Management LLC lifted its stake in shares of Forrester Research by 21.1% in the 3rd quarter.
-Mutual of America Capital Management LLC now owns 2,227 shares of the technology company’s stock worth $80,000 after acquiring an additional 388 shares during the period.
-54.81% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in FORR.
+Renaissance Technologies LLC lifted its position in shares of Forrester Research by 4.6% in the 2nd quarter.
+Renaissance Technologies LLC now owns 811,924 shares of the technology company’s stock worth $38,842,000 after purchasing an additional 35,400 shares during the period.
+Cambiar Investors LLC purchased a new stake in shares of Forrester Research in the 3rd quarter worth approximately $1,454,000.
+Principal Financial Group Inc. lifted its position in shares of Forrester Research by 0.9% in the 2nd quarter.
+Principal Financial Group Inc. now owns 74,261 shares of the technology company’s stock worth $3,553,000 after purchasing an additional 633 shares during the period.
+Mutual of America Capital Management LLC lifted its position in shares of Forrester Research by 14.9% in the 2nd quarter.
+Mutual of America Capital Management LLC now owns 1,839 shares of the technology company’s stock worth $88,000 after purchasing an additional 238 shares during the period.
+Finally, Trexquant Investment LP raised its stake in shares of Forrester Research by 10.8% during the 2nd quarter.
+Trexquant Investment LP now owns 6,346 shares of the technology company’s stock worth $304,000 after acquiring an additional 618 shares in the last quarter.
+54.81% of the stock is owned by hedge funds and other institutional investors.

 Forrester Research, Inc engages in the provision of advisory services.
 It operates through the following business segments: Research, Consulting, and Events.
 The Research segment includes the revenues of the research, connect, and analytics products.
 The Consulting segment consists of project consulting organization.